How to use a T2125 form to report your professional income

 I work under contract.
 Am I an employee or self-employed?

-If your contract states that the payer controls what work you do, then you’re an employee.
-If you are in control of your work, the services you provide and how much you will charge, then you’re self-employed.
+If the payer controls your work, you are an employee.
+If you control your work, services, and fees, you are self-employed.
 The CRA has more information on the difference.

 What should partnerships be aware of?